nhmoyo/unusual-options-activity/README.md

 - **Unusual Activity** — market-wide scan returning contracts where volume/OI ratio signals unusual positioning.
 Covers stocks, ETFs, and indices.
 - **Options Chain** — full contract-level chain for one or more specific tickers, with optional expiry filtering.
-- **Ticker Flow** — intraday order flow for specific tickers, including sweep and block trade classification.
+- **Ticker Flow** — intraday order flow for specific tickers, including trade condition classification (ISO, electronic, floor, etc.).

 Results are returned as clean, structured JSON — ready for downstream use in spreadsheets, Python, trading dashboards, or automated alert systems.